DarVoid/timeline-timematters-web-Demo/README.md

 # Time-matters

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.
+## requirements
+Having  node.js installed and added to path
+windows:
+having git bash installed

 ## Development server
+1- clone this repo
+2- cd time-matters

-Run `ng serve --proxy-config proxy.conf.json` for a dev server.
+3- Run `ng serve --proxy-config proxy.conf.json` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 The option `--proxy-config proxy.conf.json` is essential to run the necessary reverse proxy.

 ## Code scaffolding